The Walking Dead

-A spellbinding film that makes appropriate use of a shaky handheld camera and a welcome visual poetry to enhance its sense of fantastic naturalism, and it has a wonderful performance by the young Quvenzhane Wallis in a touching story about love and courage.
+A spellbinding film that uses a shaky handheld camera (and grainy image) together with a lot of visual poetry to create a combination of naturalism and fantasy, with a wonderful performance by the young Quvenzhane Wallis in a touching story about love and courage.

 Once there was a Hushpuppy...

 Good Film!
 You have never seen anything quite like "Beasts of the Southern Wild".
 It is a film that will have you thinking about the love between a father and a daughter, about appreciating what you have in life and our ability to adapt to whatever comes at us.
 Quvenzhané Wallis is certain to beat Anna Paquin and Tatum O'Neal out as the youngest best actress nominee in history.
 Best original Screenplay is also almost a certainty.
 Go in with an open mind and enjoy this unique film that plays almost like a documentary and yet is full of fantasy elements as well.
 If I have one quibble with the film it is the hand-held camera technique that at least in the early scenes is particularly annoying.
 It usually takes so much from my enjoyment of the film.
 I get it though, it gives it a more realistic feel and in this film it may have added to the overall experience.
 Still bugs me though.